 How to Identify Basswood?

-Basswood is a medium-sized to a large deciduous tree.
-Normally its height is 18 to 37 m (60 to 120 ft) and its trunk diameter is 3-4 ft (1-1.2 m).
+Basswood is a medium-sized to large deciduous tree.
+Usually, its height is 18 to 37 m (60 to 120 ft), and its trunk diameter is 3-4 ft (1-1.2 m).
 Basswood is a fast-growing tree, growing to a length of about 13 and 24 inches (1 to 2 feet) per year.
 The lifespan of a basswood tree is about 150 to 170 years.

 Basswood germinates by seed and grows well in moist, well-drained soils.
 Direct sunlight helps in its fast growth.

 Basswood leaf is very easy to identify.
-It has heart-shaped, alternately arranged leaves and they are light brown to dark green on the underside and paler shade below.
+It has heart-shaped, alternately arranged leaves, light brown to dark green on the underside, and a paler shade below.
 Their length is about 10–15 short (4–6 in).
 There are light hairs on the surface of the leaves.

 Basswood flowers are 10–14 mm in diameter.
-Fragrant flowers bloom in the month of June.
+Fragrant flowers bloom in June.
 This yellowish-white color flower is attractive to people and also attracts bees for honey.